linr211/getting-started/docs/tutorial/README.md

 ```
 With this change, the localized content will be loaded from g11n-vip-dev-1.eng.vmware.com instance by the ruby client for your testing, your local translations under '/loupestash/ui/config/translations/ENI/1.0.0' won't be used.

+## Troubleshooting

+Check the log file generated in the root path(e.g. /loupestash/ui/sgtnclient_d.log), the logs are produced by Singleton ruby client in every client's API call.